MissionToPsyche-Iridium/iridium_23e_year_sim-se/README.md

 ## GitHub Pages Deployment

-This project is configured for easy deployment to GitHub Pages directly from the repository root.
+This project is configured for easy deployment to GitHub Pages from the dist directory.

 ### Deployment Options